Where to Live Abroad…If You Could Live Anywhere

 Amsterdam?

-I loved this city!
+I loved this city and have wondered if this is the best place to live.
 The Dutch seem very evolved…the values of tolerance and harmony attract me, plus the city’s compact size and use of bikes make it seem livable, but I doubt we would find work teaching English there because its population already speaks English well.

 Amsterdam bicycles